-Between the switchgear room and the extract fan was a large grating in the floor and we could see a ladder leading down into what was obviously the sump.
-We removed the grating and climbed 15 feet down the ladder at the bottom of this was a short passage leading to the bottom of the exhaust ventilation shaft.
-There was a very rusty trap door in the floor which we didn’t try walking on as there was water below it.
-Another tunnel lead to a small chamber containing pumps, partly submerged and a large tank which may have been for sewage.
-Above out heads at the bottom of the exhaust shaft was another small fan with a ladder to a landing above it.
-We climbed 15 feet up rusty ladders to a very rusty and rotten landing which was at the back of the extract fan.
-Above was some winding gear of unknown use and then the shaft was clear to the surface where a chink of light could be seen.
+Between the switchgear room and the extract fan is a large grating in the floor with a ladder leading down into the sump.
+At the bottom of this is a short passage leading to the bottom of the exhaust ventilation shaft.
+There is a very rusty trap door in the floor with water below it.
+Another tunnel leads to a small chamber containing pumps, partly submerged and a large tank, which may have been for sewage.
+Above is the bottom of the exhaust shaft and another small fan with a 15' rusty ladder to a landing above it.
+This gives access to a second corroded landing at the back of the extract fan.
+Above in the shaft is some winding gear of unknown use and above that the shaft is clear to the surface.

-Returning to the lift shaft we went in the opposite direction where the tunnel turned through 90 degrees with two rooms on the right hand side with a wall in front of the doorways.
-These were the ladies and gents toilets - no original fittings remain.
-After the toilets this tunnel joined the upper deck of the first ‘shelter tunnel’ at right angles approximately one quarter way along the length.
-To the right (north) the tunnel was empty apart from rubbish and some racks left by the previous occupier.
-At the end was a stairway down to the lower level.
-Straight across the shelter tunnel another short tunnel linked to the upper floor of the second ‘shelter tunnel’ and straight across from that another short tunnel that had contained the medical post.
+From the lift shaft the tunnel turns through 90 degrees with two rooms on the right hand side with a privacy wall in front of the entrance doorways.
+These were the ladies and gents toilets but no original fittings remain.
+Beyond the toilets this tunnel joins the upper deck of the first ‘shelter tunnel’ at right angles approximately one quarter way along the length.
+There are two parallel tunnels each divided into upper and lower decks.
+Each tunnel is partitioned into five sections with connecting doors.
+To the right (north) the tunnel was empty when inspected in January 2000 apart from rubbish and old shelving racks left by the previous occupier.
+There is a door in the end wall leading to a connecting corridor and a stairway down to the lower level.
+Back at the junction with the lift access tunnel, there is another cross passage linking the two parallel tunnels which ends in a short stub tunnel that once contained the medical post.

-Turning left (south) along the first tunnel the right hand wall was lined with original metal framed beds along its entire length, one above the other.
-The bottom bunk was a double folding bunk while the upper bunk in the curve of the roof was single and fixed in position.
-Along the left hand wall were what at first glance appeared to be two lines of bunks one along the wall and one free standing a few feet into the passage.
+Turning left (south) along the first tunnel the right hand wall is lined with original metal-framed beds along its entire length, one above the other.
+The bottom bed being a double folding bunk while the upper bunk in the curve of the roof is single and fixed in position.
+Along the left hand wall are what at first glance appeared to be two lines of bunks one along the wall and one free standing a few feet into the passage.
 On closer inspection these appeared to be shelving constructed by a previous occupier from the original metal bed frames.
-A few yards along the tunnel on the left hand side was a stairway down to the lower level.
+A few yards along the tunnel on the left hand side is a stairway down to the lower level.
 Apart from the beds, this section of the tunnel is unused and unlit.
+(Spring 2000).

-About half way along the full length of the shelter tunnel is another cross passage witha wide stairway leading down to the lower level and up about 20 feet round a rightangle bend to a brick wall - this was the connection through to Belsize Park Station.
-There appears to have been a small fire in this are at some time.
+Aboutt half way along the full length of the parallel tunnels is another cross passage with a wide stairway leading down to the lower level and up about 20 feet, round a right angle bend to a brick wall - this was the connection through to Belsize Park Station.
+There appears to have been a small fire in this area at some time.